MartAndrey/Rubys_Adventure/README.md

 This is a 2D adventure video game , it is currently a prototype, Assets are owned by Unity Technologies.
 It is available for web, Windows and Linux, you can also download it.

 Note: this project is not intended to be commercialized, it was made for a portfolio.

+You can see the Video Game created [Here](https://martandrey.itch.io/rubys-adventure)

 ## Contents:
 - [Demo](#demo)